 15. Machine Gun Kelly

 Singer Machine Gun Kelly (Colson Baker) drank ayahuasca with fiancé Megan Fox in Costa Rica, calling it “one of the most important things that happened to me in my life.”
-He says the medicne was “exercising some things out of us that we needed to get rid of,” he said.
+He says the medicine was “exercising some things out of us that we needed to get rid of,” he said.
 “The plant was a medicine that really went inside, you could feel it working inside your body.
 Even after you left it stayed there.
 It was interesting.”

 16. Lamar Odom